poetry: [1.0.0b4] poetry run fails with FileNotFoundError

 Link of a Gist with the contents of your pyproject.toml file: Link (generated with

-poetry new
+poetry new)

 Issue

-without additional argument fails with
+Running poetry run without additional argument fails with

 [FileNotFoundError]